Children's Handbell Choir performing for the first time at the September 16th worship service.

 Apostles' Pipe Organ Project

 Our new organ was installed at Church of the Apostles in August of 2018.
 Built in 1985, it was previously the antiphonal organ at St. Francis Xavier Cathedral in Green Bay, Wisconsin.
 It has 5 ranks and 389 pipes – perfect for the acoustics of our sanctuary.
 You can hear the organ at the 9:30 Sunday morning service each week, at Evensong several times a year, and in our concert series.

 The Apostles’ Choir rehearses on Wednesday evenings (6:30-8 pm) and sings at the 9:30 service most Sundays between September and May.
-Repertoire encompasses the Anglican choral tradition, traditional spirituals, contemporary gospel, and cutting-edge new music.
-Guest musicians from the Arizona Repertory Singers and the Tucson Symphony Orchestra occasionally join the choir for special occasions like Choral Evensong, Christmas Eve, and Holy Week.
+Repertoire encompasses the Anglican choral tradition, spirituals, contemporary gospel, and cutting-edge new music.
+Guest musicians from the Tucson Symphony Orchestra and Chorus, True Concord Voices, and the Helios Ensemble occasionally join the choir for special occasions like Choral Evensong, Christmas Eve, and Holy Week.
 Anyone with a love of music is invited to join the choir.

 Children at Church of the Apostles receive musical training in singing and in handbells, and occasionally play and sing in worship services.